riyandrika/Robotics/README.md

 # Academic Projects for COMP60019 Robotics
 Third-year Undergraduate Course at Department of Computing, Imperial College London

-Instructed by Professor Andrew Davison, Professor of Robot Vision
+Instructed by Andrew Davison, Professor of Robot Vision

 This course uses the powerful [CoppeliaSim](https://coppeliarobotics.com/) (Edu version) simulator for design & analysis of robots.
 Scripting was done in Lua, a high-level programming language, with great API support by CoppeliaSim.